yandex-research/tabm/README.md

 # Using TabM in practice

-To use TabM **outside of this repository**, you only need the following:
+To use TabM outside of this repository, you only need the following:

 - `tabm_reference.py`: the minimal single-file implementation.
 - `example.ipynb`: the end-to-end example of training TabM.